Centri3/reference/src/attributes/type_system.md

     #[non_exhaustive] Quit,
 }

+#[non_exhaustive]
+pub struct Marker;

 // Non-exhaustive structs can be constructed as normal within the defining crate. let config = Config { window_width: 640, window_height: 480 };

+// Non-exhaustive unit structs can be constructed as normal within the defining crate. let marker = Marker;

 // Non-exhaustive structs can be matched on exhaustively within the defining crate. if let Config { window_width, window_height } = config {